Last updated:

 Some studies suggest that compounds in Fomitopsis pinicola may have anti-inflammatory effects, potentially aiding in the management of inflammatory conditions.

-Explore verified Red Belted Conk supplements and products from trusted vendors
+Explore Red Belted Conk products from independent vendors

 Key Differences: Fomitopsis betulina has a white to light brown cap without the red belt.